gradle/gradle/design-docs/java-annotation-processing.md

 Set the source set's `processorpath` and check that it's reflected in the corresponding task's `options.processorpath`.

-### Create default/conventional dependency configurations
+### Story - Create default/conventional dependency configurations

 For each source set (`main` and `test`), create an `apt` (resp. `testApt`) configuration and wire it as the source set's `processorpath`.